rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 In the previous query, you have passed an argument to a field.
 As you can imagine, you can add arguments to various fields when using GraphQL.
-It grants you a huge flexible when structuring your queries, because you can make specifications to your requests not on a request level but on a field level.
+It grants you a huge flexibility when structuring your queries, because you can make specifications to your requests not on a request level but on a field level.
 In addition, arguments can be of different kinds.
 In case of the organization, you have provided an argument with the type `String`.
 However, you can pass also types such as enumerations with a fixed set of options, integers or booleans.

 There are further features in structuring your queries which GraphQL has to offer.
 If you ever wanted to request data about two identical objects, you would have to use so called **aliases** in GraphQL.
 The following query wouldn't be possible, because GraphQL wouldn't know how to resolve the two organization objects in a result: